me3zaAKAgoat/42cursus/README.md

 >
 > - [Artice about Processes, Files, and File Descriptors in Linux](https://medium.com/geekculture/developer-diaries-processes-files-and-file-descriptors-in-linux-ebf007fb78f8)

-- The f that prefixes file handling functions usually refers to the function being a high level routine as opposed to a low level routine function.
+- The 'f' that prefixes file handling functions usually refers to the function being a high level routine as opposed to a low level routine function.
 - low level routines do not use buffering but can take up to one minute before data is physically written to the disc (we can use **fsync** to ensure that all data is written to the file).
-- EOF is a negative integer (thou shall not be assumed, it is usually -1) that indicates that a file position has reached the end of a file :DD.
+- EOF is a flag that holds a negative integer value (though one should assume the value, it is usually -1) that indicates that a file position has reached the end of a file.
+- File position is a character count in the opened file that starts at 0. for example, File position 40 means that the character that is currently being read from or written to is the 41th character in the file. (**ftell** is a high level function that takes in a stream as input and outputs an integer representing the file position).

 - #### **Streams**
   - A **stream** is a flow of data from a source to a destination within a GNU system (mostly used in high level routines).
   - Streams are represented by the type FILE\*.
-  - File position is a character count in the opened file that starts at 0. for example, File position 40 means that the character that is currently being read from or written to is the 41th character in the file. (**ftell** is a high level function that takes in a stream as input and outputs an integer representing the file position).
-  - EOF is a flag indicating that the current file position is the end of a the file.
 - #### **File Descriptors**
   - A file decscriptor is an integer that represents the connection opened between a source and a destination (mostly used in low level routines).